History & Policy has two main online publication strands:

 We accept proposals for new contributions in these categories at any time from historians of all periods and themes, based in the UK or abroad.
 We also approach historians directly for contributions.
 We are not prescriptive about what themes are addressed: we only ask for clear policy relevance and high-quality history.

-Once a draft opinion article or policy paper is accepted, our Editorial Committee and public affairs manager work closely with contributors to ensure that they are of the highest quality and achieve the appropriate impact.
+Once a draft opinion article or policy paper is accepted, our Editorial Committee and research engagement manager work closely with contributors to ensure that they are of the highest quality and achieve the appropriate impact.
 They are published on our website and publicized through social media on the same day.
 All pieces carry a short author’s bio at the bottom, so please supply this at the same time as the final draft – a few sentences including your email address is sufficient.

 Please look carefully at the style and format of current History & Policy papers when preparing your own piece for consideration.
 Our papers tend to share these key characteristics: